-Compound Anchor Chart
+Teaching Idea #1 – Compound Anchor Chart

-This simple anchor chart took just a few seconds to create.
+This simple anchor chart takes just a few seconds to create.
 First, write words that can be turned into compound words on sticky notes.
-Then place these in a random fashion on a table.
+Then randomly place these on a table.

 Students write two words, one on each side of the organizer, that when put together will form a compound word.